 Note: Evidence in these resources may vary from expert opinion to high levels of evidence.

 A clinical information resource, which offers up-to-date, fully referenced expert answers to patient-care, diagnosis, and treatment questions.
 Topic reviews are written by recognized authorities who review the topic, synthesize the evidence, summarize key findings, and provide specific recommendations.
+First Time Users must register before logging in.
+See the UpToDate Guide for more information.

 Collection of over 70,000 full-text electronic books.